 Polysomnography program graduates perform sleep diagnostics to provide comprehensive clinical evaluations that are required for the diagnosis of sleep disorders.

-IMPORTANT NOTICE: The Electroneurodiagnostic Technology program is not currently accepting applications or enrolling students for the 2022-2023 academic year.
-This includes Electroneurodiagnostic Associates Degree, and Bridge options.
+IMPORTANT NOTICE: The Polysomnography program is not currently accepting applications or enrolling students for the 2022-2023 academic year.
+This includes Polysomnography Associate Degree, Bridge, Diploma, and Certificate options.